colpal/cp-tf-inspect/readme.md

 ## 👥 Contributing

-**We do not support fork-based pull requests.**
-Please push feature branches directly to this repository and open PRs from them targeting `main`.
+We welcome contributions via **fork & pull request**!

 ### Contribution Steps

+1. Fork this repository.
-1. **Create a feature branch in this repository from `main`.**
+2. Create a feature/fix branch from `main`.
-2. Make your changes, following the commit message guidelines below.
+3. Make your changes, following the commit message guidelines below.
-3. Push your branch and open a Pull Request (PR) to `main`.
+4. Push your branch and open a Pull Request (PR) to `main`.
-4. Ensure all Go tests pass.
+5. Ensure all Go tests pass.
 Our GitHub Actions will automatically run checks and build PR preview releases.

 ### Commit Messages: Conventional Commits